MichaelJosephKramer/dorothy/articles/2011-10-04-im-a-failed-blogger.md

 Blogging has long been my mortal enemy.
 In fact, I've had more blog reboots than blog posts during my battle.
 This one is #4, and this time I'm determined to make it work.
 I swear.~

 I wish I had a good excuse for not blogging more, but I won't bother to tell you my dog ate my homework.
 I do plan on writing about agile practices, Ruby, Node.js and JavaScript, CoffeeScript, and maybe a little .NET.
-This blog's reboot, in fact, was created with a Ruby blog engine called toto.
+This blog's reboot, in fact, was created with a Ruby blog engine called Toto.

 Having rebooted my blog three times already, I did learn what I didn't like, and I had a small set of requirements: